sabriayes/vanilla-web-components/README.md

 <img width="280" src="https://www.naylalabs.com/vanilla/src/assets/img/vanilla-logo.png" alt="Screenshot"/>

-This is a library of web components with some useful input elements.
+Library of web components with some useful input elements.
-It developed with vanilla `JavaScript` and embeded `CSS` for high performance.
+It is developed with vanilla `JavaScript` and embedded `CSS` for high performance.
 You can see all input types at ***component list***.

 ### Component List